-Potentially Higher Resource Use with Cobimetinib Plus Vemurafenib pERC noted that the combination of cobimetinib plus vemurafenib requires a high pill burden (>10 pills required per day at recommended dose on Days 1-21) than other combinations of BRAF and MEK inhibitors and has a number of potential drug interactions requiring review and management.
-The complexity of the treatment may be potentially challenging for patients and caregivers to manage and would add workload for pharmacists (e.g. in order to assist with optimizing adherence and minimizing potential for drug interactions, etc).
+Potentially Higher Resource Use With Cobimetinib Plus Vemurafenib pERC noted that the combination of cobimetinib plus vemurafenib requires a higher pill burden (> 10 pills required per day at recommended dose on days 1 to 21) than other combinations of BRAF and MEK inhibitors and has a number of potential drug interactions that require review and management.
+The complexity of the treatment may be potentially challenging for patients and caregivers to manage and would add workload for pharmacists (e.g., in order to assist with optimizing adherence and minimizing potential for drug interactions, etc.).
 In addition, pERC noted that cobimetinib plus vemurafenib requires regular ophthalmologist visits and cardiac monitoring for adverse events.